Your relationship with yourself.....

 There have been a few times in my life, when I didn't like that person in the mirror.

 After Two brain surgeries, radiation, overwhelm at work, moving houses, combined with the fear of Covid pandemic........I was burnt out.
 My cup was empty.
 I was in so much pain that an eight-hour shift was all I had in me to give, and most days I didn't even have that.
 I hold space for those who have had to face illness.
 I hold space for those that have been care takers of those with chronic illness.
 I was prescribed pain meds, anti-seizure meds, high doses of corticosteroids (Hashimoto's symptoms), anti-anxiety meds, and physical therapy.
 I had radiating pain in my head that would not stop, mostly from the nerve damage that resulted from the second surgery.
 Loud crickets and other weird noises in my head which I later learned was called tinnitus.
 I developed some form of striking pain that shot across my face every time I heard a noise that wasn't even loud to anyone else.
 If anything touched my face I would have striking pains this is called Trigeminal Neuralgia.
 I felt lost and alone.
 The physical therapy they prescribed was a treatment where I would lay on a table and they would attach electrodes to my temples.
-I believe it was called TENS, which stands for Transcutaneous Electrical Nerve Stimulation.
-Which is a treatment for TMJ, I can honestly say it did not help my illnesses at that point.
+I believe it was called TENS, which stands for Transcutaneous Electrical Nerve Stimulation a treatment for TMJ.
+I can honestly say it did not help my illnesses at that point.
 After I left each treatment, I could barely function other than drive home and go to bed.
 I was cross eyed and had severe double vision.
 Loss of vision in my left eye.
 My balance was off, something with vertigo.
 I often felt as though I was tipping over, when my body wasn't even moving.

 To be clear I am not in any way saying that my medical care team did not do or prescribe what they thought was best for my health situation.
 I much appreciate the many kind doctors, nurses, and physical therapists that took care of me in that time.
-I have immense gratitude for my husband, my family, and my friends who didn't give up on me, even though none of them could possibly recognize the person that I had become.
+I have immense gratitude for my husband, my family, and my friends.
+They didn't give up on me, even though none of them could possibly recognize the person that I had become.

-In my depression, I decided to try to get on support group sites.
+During that period of struggle, I decided to try to get on support group sites.
 Thinking that it would at least help to know that I wasn't alone.
 Maybe find a friend?
 It took allot of digging and searching but I found one for hyperacusis.
 Hyperacusis, is when sounds are perceived as loud to the point of painful even at low volumes.
 Examples could be clanking dishes in the dishwasher, the passing of a motorcycle, even a tv on a volume above 12 was too much.
 In my case, it meant if I heard any loud noises my migraines would take over my life.
 The support group chats were full of suffering people, searching and hoping for the next medical study.
 These people were not making it out of this illness, at least most of them weren't.
 In these cases, the physical isolation created from their pain, put them in such a depression that their mental health suffered greatly.
 Parents speaking to each other about the tremendous guilt they felt for isolating from their families that needed them.
 To say the least it was very sad.
 The people on the support group were kind and compassionate individuals.
 They were struggling to hold on to any hope they could find that someday, the medical community would create a cure.

 One day I was sitting with my Aunt, who had survived breast cancer, and I asked her, "How did you do it?
 How did you heal through the pain?"